eagle-ai/eagle-ai.github.io/deploymentInSandbox.md

 ### Pre-requisites

 ##### Environment
-> To install eagle on a sandbox you need a HDP sandbox image imported in a virtual machine.
+> To install eagle on a sandbox you need a HDP sandbox image imported in a virtual machine with 8GB memory recommended.
 >
 > 1. [Virtualization environment](http://hortonworks.com/products/hortonworks-sandbox/#install) two options
 > 2. [Hortonworks Sandbox](http://hortonworks.com/products/hortonworks-sandbox/#install) v 2.2.4 or later.